 In the meantime, separate the dough into 8 equal pieces.
 Use your hands to roll and stretch the pieces of dough into ropes, about 12 inches long.
 Wrap one piece of dough around each hot dog, leaving just a bit of the dog peeking out at the ends.
 Press the ends of the dough together to hold in place.

 Place the pretzels, one at a time, into the boiling water for 30 seconds.
 Remove them from the water using a slotted spoon.
 Return to the prepared cookie sheet, brush the top of each pretzel with the beaten egg yolk and water mixture and sprinkle with the pretzel salt.
 Bake until dark golden brown in color, approximately 12 to 14 minutes.
 Transfer to a cooling rack for at least 5 minutes before serving.

-If you're freezing the pretzels, do not brush the tops with butter or add the pretzel salt.
+If you're freezing the pretzels, do not brush the tops with the egg wash or add the pretzel salt.
 Bake them until just lightly browned and cool completely.
 Place them into the freezer on the cookie sheet for 1 hour to harden.
 Remove from the cookie sheet and place in a freezer safe bag and freeze until ready to use.
-To prepare, brush the frozen pretzels with butter and sprinkle with salt.
+To prepare, brush the frozen pretzels with egg wash and sprinkle with salt.
 Bake at 350 degrees for about 15 minutes or until warmed through and golden brown.

 Looking for more hot dog recipes?

 Fried Green Tomato and Pimento Cheese Hot Dogs from Buns In My Oven